Best family budgeting tools – including apps, worksheets, and trackers – to help you stay on the same page about money.

-I suggest using a good ol’ pen and paper to do this (with the help of one of these cute printable budget worksheets, of course), and then translating that budget onto an app (more on that in a sec).
+I suggest using a good ol’ pen and paper to do this (with the help of one of these cute printable budget worksheets, or free printable budget binders, of course), and then translating that budget onto an app (more on that in a sec).

 Here’s a few of my favorites for families:

 - MomsMakeCents’s Budget Sheets

 Here's how to fill out a budget sheet.

 Hint: if you want to track everything by paper – that’s cool with this paper-lovin’ gal.
 Just remember to print out two spending trackers from the resources below so that each of you can record your spending throughout the week.
 You can combine at the end of the week or month onto one big sheet, or just update your original budget worksheet using what you recorded throughout the budgeting cycle.

 Spoiler alert: in family budgeting, there’s more than one person using the money.

 How do you stick to a budget as a couple?

 Well, one way is through a couple's budgeting app.
 These are not JUST for couples, but also for couples who have kids.